-Nicolas Maloof is spending the spring semester of his senior year in Washington, D.C. at an internship sponsored by The Washington Center (TWC).
+Nicolas Maloof spent the spring semester of his senior year in Washington, D.C. at an internship sponsored by The Washington Center (TWC).

 Internship with the Metropolitan Police Department